Reporting a security issue to Fluxiom

 Fluxiom is a hosted Webservice.
 Fluxiom infrastructure has been built with disaster recovery in mind.

-All customer data is stored in Vienna, Austria.
+All customer data is stored within the European Union (EU).

 Customer data is stored in multi-tenant data stores, we do not have individual data stores for each customer.
 We have many unit and integration tests in place to ensure these privacy controls work as expected.
 These tests are run every time our codebase is updated.
 No code will be shipped to production if a test fails.